denzelrenner/LIFE4136-Group1-Rotation2/README.md

   4. Replace the accession code names at the tip of the tree by clicking on the accession code (i.e XP_009106205.1), navigating to `label`, then select `edit label` and replace it with its Genus and Species

   5. Capture the screen using CMD+SHIFT+4 and adjusting the size to have the whole phylogenetic tree inside it.

-Based on the results from the allignment and a [paper detailing different bbox proteins](Crocco, C.D. and Botto, J.F., 2013.
-BBX proteins in green plants: insights into their evolution, structure, feature and functional diversification.
-Gene, 531(1), pp.44-52.), new domains were documented for the bbox proteins, and the positions for some of the interpro domains were altered.
-The exact residues are detailed in scripts mentioned below and as such will not be repeated in this statement.

 To find out more about the `.besttree` extension, you can read through this paper (Kozlov, A.M., Darriba, D., Flouri, T., Morel, B. and Stamatakis, A., 2019.
 RAxML-NG: a fast, scalable and user-friendly tool for maximum likelihood phylogenetic inference.
 Bioinformatics, 35(21), pp.4453-4455.) or the [RAxML-NG github page](https://github.com/amkozlov/raxml-ng/wiki/Output:-files-and-settings#output-prefix)